DeveloperC286/cryptanalysis/monoalphabetic-substitution-cipher/README.md

 Monoalphabetic substitution ciphers or just substitution ciphers are one of the most common and olds methods of encrypting data.

-Substitution ciphers are simple in their implementation, each plaintext letter is designated a corrosponding ciphertext letter.
-To perform the encryption then every plaintext letter is convert to its corrosponding ciphertext letter.
-Then to decrypt the data to reveal the plaintext the reverse is done, the ciphertext letter is changed to its corrosponding plaintext letter.
+Substitution ciphers are simple in their implementation, each plaintext letter is designated a corresponding ciphertext letter.
+To perform the encryption then every plaintext letter is convert to its corresponding ciphertext letter.
+Then to decrypt the data to reveal the plaintext the reverse is done, the ciphertext letter is changed to its corresponding plaintext letter.

 e.g.